JCZuurmond/jczuurmond.github.io/_posts/2021-09-24-soda-get-ahead-of-silent-data-issues.md

 assert 0 < df.count() <= 1_000_000_000
 ```

-Ok, this is at least a rudimentary test.
-But... **what if the row count of your
+Ok, this is a rudimentary test, but... **what if the row count of your
 daily processing batch suddenly drops with 90% while it was mostly stable
-before**???
+before???**

 I would like to receive a warning about this!!!

-These kind of issues are what we call _silent_ data issues.
+These kind of issues are _silent_ data issues.
 These issues are not
 seen by looking at one batch of data at a specific point in time.
 It is
 something that is detected when looking at multiple data batches over time.